dipghoshraj/lala.ai/README.md

 /ingest ./docs
 ```

-On first run, `lala serve` is the canonical path.
-The binary path should be the primary onboarding path, not `cargo run`.
+On first run, `lala serve` is the canonical startup path.
+The binary path should be the primary onboarding experience, not `cargo run`.

 ## Quick Commands